How to uninstall a language pack on Windows PC

-Windows has long supported multiple languages and Windows 10 is no exception.
-Adding new languages is straightforward and if you need to use different languages simultaneously, you can set one language for Settings and File Explorer while using the keyboard, apps, and websites in another language.
+Windows has long supported multiple languages, and Windows 10 is no exception.
+Adding new languages is straightforward.
+If you need to use different languages simultaneously, you can set one language for Settings and File Explorer while using the keyboard, apps, and websites in another language.
 Removing languages should be straightforward too, but sometimes problems occur, like when you install an upgrade to Windows 10 and find that when you go to Settings to remove a language, it’s grayed out.
 In those circumstances, to get rid of a display language, for example, you’ll need to force remove the language pack.
 That’s a little more tricky, but we’ll take you through it step by step and even show you a neat trick that makes it much easier.

 How to remove a language pack on Windows

 First of all, let's check if a default way of removing languages on Windows works for you.

 1. Go to the Settings app and Choose Time & Language

 2. You should see the languages that are already installed on the left of the window

 3. Click the one you want to remove

 The language pack for that language pack will now be removed.

 If the Remove option for the language you want to get rid of isn’t available or is grayed out, you should try other language removal methods.